Privacy

 Swimming Matters (UK) started in 2009 and our aim is to provide adults with a top notch service to help them get the most from their swimming, whatever their swimming aims might be.

 We will only provide this privacy notice to you once, generally at the start of our relationship with you.
-However if the our privacy notice is updated substantially, then we may provide you with details of the updated version.
+However, if our privacy notice is updated substantially, we may provide you with details of the updated version.
 You are encouraged to check back regularly for updates.

-– Any of our other related services we think you might be interested in e.g. if you sign up to our front crawl technique sessions waiting list, we might send you information about our 1-2-1s which will also help improve your front crawl
+• Share information about our other related services we think you might be interested in — for example, if you sign up to our front crawl technique sessions waiting list, we might send you information about our 1-2-1s which will also help improve your front crawl

-– develop a comprehensive picture of you as swimmer to help you progress in a safe and appropriate manner.
+• Develop a comprehensive picture of you as a swimmer to help you progress in a safe and appropriate manner

-– keep in touch with you e.g. if we needed to cancel or rearrange a session.
+• Keep in touch with you — for example, if we needed to cancel or rearrange a session

-– send you information that will help your learning e.g. a front crawl video
+• Send you information that will help your learning — for example, a front crawl video

 The duration for which we retain your personal information will differ depending on the type of information and the reason why it was collected.
-However, in some cases personal information may be retained on a long term basis: for example, personal information that we need to retain for legal purposes will normally be retained for at least six years in accordance with usual commercial practice and regulatory requirements.
+In some cases, personal information may be retained on a long-term basis — for example, personal information that we need to retain for legal purposes will normally be retained for at least six years in accordance with usual commercial practice and regulatory requirements.

 Security